 coltrane palettes.
 To use a built-in palette, just give the

 --palette option the name of the built-in palette.

 Some color formats (in Coltrane's case these are display-p3a, hsla and rgba) support alpha channels and Coltrane provides a few ways to specify target alpha values.
 Alpha values range from 0 (fully transparent) to 1 (fully opaque).
 Alpha can be set using the

 -a) option and there are two different modes of operation:

 - Use a static alpha value (e.g.

 --alpha .8to use alpha value of 0.80).

 - Map alpha to the R, G, B or alpha channel of the input color (e.g.

 --alpha rto use the relative red channel value as alpha).
 Please note that R, G and B channels are also used with hsla colors.
-To preserve the original alpha of the input color, make sure to pass the
+(Alpha channel handling was changed in version 1.2.0 and the original alpha is now preserved by default.)